maxi-blocks/maxi-blocks/readme.txt

 == Upgrade Notice ==

 New version of Maxi Blocks is available.
 Upgrade for improved security, more stable experience, important bug fixes or interface refinements.
-For peace of mind create a backup of your database first, or trial the update on a staging site.
+For peace of mind create a backup of your database first, or try the update on a staging site.
 Use the rollback feature in the plugin settings if needed.